How to use an AMD graphics card to make deepfakes with Linux

 sudo apt-get install g++-4.8

-Thanks to the anonymous users who contributed to refining this tutorial.
+This guide was based on material by /u/Tyrannosaurus1234 and two other anonymous reddit users who contributed to refining this tutorial.

 Please post in the forum thread if you have issues, as it is easier to collect everything there.